 The chart above is drawn from data that the Fed, for some inexplicable reason, purged from its FRED database.
 It illustrates the inverse relationship – generally – that exists between inventory and sales.
 The bigger factor driving the economics of the housing market right now is the deteriorating financial condition of any household that might want to buy a house.
+Many people are still able to speak to a real estate broker los angeles and find a property to live in, but others may struggle.
 The Fed and Government have largely exhausted the population of would-be mortgagees that can make a 0-3% down payment on a conventional mortgage plus carry the monthly burden of servicing that mortgage.
 The tax advantage from deducting real estate taxes was stripped from the equation.
+Now, for some sort of tax advantage on real estate investments, you would have to speak to a specialist at somewhere like Capital Square 1031 Exchange and get their professional advice.
+There are still ways around getting a tax advantage but you would certainly need professional help doing so.
 If you are thinking about changing your mortgage after reading the rest of this article then you may want to check out how to remortgage on Money Expert after reading this article.

 I suspect the Fed is getting worried about the housing market.
 The Fed’s QE holdings rose $5 billion last week.
 The entire increase is attributable to an increase in mortgage holdings.
 Not only is the Fed not reducing its balance sheet, it felt compelled to inject capital into the mortgage market.